-By: Mohammad Shafique and
+By: Mohammad Shafique

 Doctor Nakamura was on way to a water project in Jalalabad when four gunmen intercepted his vehicle in the crowded Jalalabad city.

-Kaka Murad was physician by profession who had devoted his life to help the afghan refugees living in Pakistan.
-In order to proceed with his honorable services to Afghans, in 1991 he and his colleagues moved to Afghanistan from Pakistan where he along with his colleagues started a none profitable and none governmental organization(NGO).
-He was also running a health recovery center in Jalalabad, city of Nangrahar.
+Kaka Murad was a physician by profession who had devoted his life to helping the Afghan refugees living in Pakistan.
+In order to proceed with his honourable services to Afghans, in 1991 he and his colleagues moved to Afghanistan from Pakistan where he along with his colleagues started a none profitable and non-governmental organization(NGO).
+He was also running a health recovery center in Jalalabad, the city of Nangarhar.

-Dadicating life to serve Afghan nation, Kaka Murad had very friendly relations with Pakistanis and Afghan citizens particularly Pashtoon ethnicity.
+Dedicating life to serve Afghan nation, Kaka Murad had very friendly relations with Pakistanis and Afghan citizens particularly Pashtoon ethnicity.
 Pashtoons not in Afghanistan but those who knew him in Pakistan loved Kaka Murad and considered him their real brother.

-A Japani daily Japantoday published after 9/11 says when the United States attacked Afghanistan and all roads were blocked by US forces at that time doctor Nakamura raised three million dollars fund to distribute wheat and cooking oil to starving families in Kabul.
+A Japanese daily Japantoday published after 9/11 says when the United States attacked Afghanistan and all roads were blocked by US forces at that time doctor Nakamura raised three million dollars fund to distribute wheat and cooking oil to starving families in Kabul.

-During his stay in Jalalabad he realized that the severe drought was the biggest cause of diseases that affect residents’ life.
+During his stay in Jalalabad, he realized that the severe drought was the biggest cause of diseases that affect residents’ life.
 His opinion was that a number of people died of severe drought.
-He also worked as doctor to save lives.
+He also worked as a doctor to save lives.

 Kaka Murad always used to say that his life in the region taught him that medical services and emergency aid alone cannot alter the basic equation of poverty.
-He then discovered a new techniques of treatment by displacing the droughtiness in the drought area.
+He then discovered new techniques of treatment by displacing the droughtiness in the drought area.

-Kaka Murad then started digging canal to irrigate the droughted land to help nearly 2.5 million villagers to become revitalize and self-sufficient.
+Kaka Murad then started digging a canal to irrigate the droughted land to help nearly 2.5 million villagers to become revitalize and self-sufficient.

 Once Nakamura had said that “a doctor treats patients one by one, but this technique would help a whole village at once”, so, I love seeing a village that’s been brought back to life.”
 (Japan Today, 2019).